Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Conclusions

 \section{Conclusions}

-Our results show that finger stiffness increases more than moving mass as sliding speed increases, leading to a rise in the cutoff frequency of the electrovibration-induced friction response.
-We also observed that low and moderate applied forces do not influence skin mechanics or finger electrovibration response.
-Building on these insights, we developed a practical, speed-dependent electrovibration-induced friction model that dynamically adjusts the input voltage to achieve the desired output friction.
-This model enables researchers to enhance the realism of texture rendering algorithms and ensure consistent haptic feedback for users by minimizing the discrepancy between the input intended texture spectrum and the output electrovibration-induced friction spectrum.
+Our results demonstrate that, within the sliding range of 20--100~mm/s, finger stiffness increases by 4.04~N/m for each unit increase in speed (relative change of 1.11\%), which exceeds the corresponding increase in moving mass, measured at $3.23\times10^{-5}$~kg (0.82\%).
+This disparity results in a 13.8~Hz (2.47\%) rise in the cutoff frequency of the electrovibration-induced finger friction response.
+Furthermore, we found that low to moderate applied forces (approximately 0.1~N to 0.6~N) had no statistically significant effect on either the skin's mechanical properties or the parameters of the electrovibration-induced finger friction response.
+Based on these findings, we developed a practical, speed-dependent model that dynamically adjusts the input voltage to achieve the desired output friction.
+This model enables researchers to enhance the realism of texture rendering algorithms by minimizing discrepancies between the target texture spectrum and the resulting electrovibration-induced finger friction spectrum, thereby supporting more consistent and perceptually accurate haptic feedback.